In-Progress Grade (“IP”)

 If the instructor approves the request or petition to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Graduate form, located on the Registrar’s Office website.
 This form will specify course work to be completed by the student and due dates, in order for the Incomplete grade to be replaced with a grade for the completed course.
 Due dates may not extend further than 12 months from the end of the term in which the student was enrolled in the course.

-The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course with a copy to the Graduate College.
+The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.

 For graduate students, any grade of Incomplete becomes a permanent “I” on their transcript if a grade is not assigned within one regular semester following the due date listed in the Incomplete Contract.
 Fulfilling the requirements of the Incomplete Contract does not guarantee that student will receive maximum credit for the assignment(s) or the course.
 Failure to fulfill the requirements of the Incomplete Contract without any “re-negotiation” or approval from the instructor will result in the student’s “I” grade changing to the grade earned in the course with the missing assignments factored into the final grade.